Dashboard Member settings

 Anti-doping in sport

-• measures designed to eliminate doping (including includes measures to identify or prevent doping) which are undertaken by (or under the responsibility of) a body/association responsible for eliminating doping in a sport, at a sporting event or in sport generally
+• measures designed to eliminate doping (including measures to identify or prevent doping) that are undertaken by (or under the responsibility of) a body/association responsible for eliminating doping in a sport, at a sporting event, or in sport generally, or

 • providing information about doping, or suspected doping, to such a body/association